Want to Unformat USB Drive Data?

 Unfortunately, most users have the misconception that it is impossible to restore data after formatting the USB drives but is not exactly what they think.
 Format operation will only clear the index pointers to the files stored on the drive.
 The data will still reside on the drive space until they are overwritten by new files.
 These recoverable USB drives can be fetched effortlessly with the help of the USB Recovery Tool.

-Steps to rescue from a formatted USB drive
+Steps to recover files from formatted USB drive

 Step 1: Download, and install the free version of USB Recovery Tool on your system, plug USB drive to the computer, and launch the software.
 Then, from the Home Screen, choose Recover Partitions option, and then choose the drive representing the USB drive from the list of available drives, and hit Scan button to initiate scanning process, as shown the figure 1.